rbbtz/flowField/README.md

 The program generates an animated display of particles moving according to a flow field that is generated using Perlin noise.
 The behavior of the particles is influenced by the noise values, and the resulting animation can be mesmerizing.

+Global variables are declared:

+inc: Increment value for noise.

+scl: Scale factor to control the size of the flow field grid.

+cols, rows: Number of columns and rows in the grid.

+zoff: z-offset for 3D Perlin noise.

+particles: Array to store the particle objects.

+flowfield: Array to store the flow field vectors.

+The setup function initializes the canvas, color mode, and background.
+It calculates the number of columns and rows based on the canvas size and scale, initializes the flow field array, and creates 1000 Particle objects.

+The draw function updates the flow field vectors based on Perlin noise with changing z-offset.
+It then iterates through the particles array and:
+Sets the color and stroke weight of the particle based on its velocity.

+Updates the particle's position based on the flow field vector it's following.

+Updates the particle's position, velocity, and acceleration.

+The Particle class defines the properties and methods for a single particle:

+pos: Position vector.
+vel: Velocity vector.
+acc: Acceleration vector.
+maxspeed: Maximum speed of the particle. update(): Updates the particle's velocity, acceleration, and position. applyForce(force): Applies a force to the particle's acceleration. display(col, sw): Renders the particle on the canvas with the specified color and stroke weight. follow(vectors): Updates the particle's acceleration based on the flow field vector it's following. edges(): Wraps the particle's position to the opposite edge of the canvas when it goes out of bounds.

+When run, the code creates a visually appealing, dynamic flow field-like pattern on the canvas, with particles following the field and leaving trails as they move.

+// Global variables
+let inc = 0.1;
+let scl = 20;
+let cols, rows;
+let zoff = 0;
+let particles = [];
+let flowfield;